© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chatham Dockyard, bell mast W of Main Gate is a scheduled monument protected by Historic England under reference 1003367.
 View the official record →

-The bell mast west of the main gate at Chatham Dockyard is a 18th-century structure associated with the operational life of the Royal Naval Dockyard.
+The bell mast west of the Main Gate at Chatham Dockyard is a scheduled ancient monument dating to the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003367.

 Chatham Dockyard, bell mast W of Main Gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003367.